cockroachdb/docs/v19.1/encryption.md

 Note that backups taken with the [`BACKUP`](backup.html) statement **are not encrypted** even if Encryption at Rest is enabled.
 Encryption at Rest only applies to the CockroachDB node's data on the local disk.
 If you want encrypted backups, you will need to encrypt your backup files using your preferred encryption method.
 {{site.data.alerts.end}}

-### Examples
+### Using Encryption at Rest

-#### Generating key files
+#### Step 1.
+Generate store key files

-Cockroach determines which encryption algorithm to use based on the size of the key file.
+Cockroach determines which encryption algorithm to use based on the size of the store key file.
 The key file must contain random data making up the key ID (32 bytes) and the actual key (16, 24, or 32 bytes depending on the encryption algorithm).

 | Algorithm | Key size | Key file size |
 |-|-|-|